Fluency Practice Passages

 - Varying pronunciation due to accent, dialect, or speech impediment

 - Repetitions in which the wording is correct

 - Self-correcting a mistake; the word is scored as correct.

 Timed Reading Scoring

-- Use the words-per-line totals in the margin to count the number of words read.
-This is the student's words-per-minute reading rate.
-Mark the reading rate and the date on the chart at the bottom.
+- Use the words-per-line totals in the margin to count the number of words read to find the words per minute (WPM) rate.
+Write this number and the date in the chart at the bottom.

-- In the "Errors" box, record the number of mistakes (slashes) under 1 if this is the first reading, 2 if it is the second reading, and so on.
+- In the "Errors" line, record the number of mistakes (slashes) under Read 1 if this is the first reading, Read 2 if it is the second reading, and so on.

-- Subtract the mistakes from the total number of words read to find the number of correct words.
+- Subtract the mistakes from the total number of words read to find the words correct per minute (WCPM).

-- Divide the number of correct words by the total words read and multiply this result by 100.
-This is the student's accuracy percentage.
+- Divide the words correct per minute (WCPM) by the words per minute (WPM) and multiply this result by 100.
+This is the student's Accuracy/Reading Rate percentage.

 - Record this number in the box.